Atari ST: Development

-Amiga contract

-Jay Miner, one of the original designers of the custom chips found in the Atari 2600 and Atari 8-bit family, tried to convince Atari management to create a new chipset for a video game console and computer.
+The Atari ST was born from the rivalry between home computer makers Atari, Inc. and Commodore International.
+Jay Miner, one of the designers of the custom chips in the Atari 2600 and Atari 8-bit computers, tried to convince Atari management to create a new chipset for a video game console and computer.
 When his idea was rejected, he left Atari to form a small think tank called Hi-Toro in 1982 and began designing the new "Lorraine" chipset.
-The company, which was later renamed Amiga Corporation, pretended to sell video game controllers to deceive its competition while it developed a Lorraine-based computer.

-Amiga ran out of capital to complete Lorraine's development, and Atari, by then owned by Warner Communications, paid Amiga to continue its work.
+Hi-Toro, by then renamed Amiga, ran out of capital to complete Lorraine's development.
+Atari, now owned by Warner Communications, paid Amiga to continue its work.
 In return, Atari received exclusive use of the Lorraine design for one year as a video game console.
 After that time, Atari had the right to add a keyboard and market the complete computer, designated the 1850XLD.
-As Atari was heavily involved with Disney at the time, it was later code-named "Mickey", and the 256K memory expansion board was codenamed "Minnie".

 Tramel Technology

 After leaving Commodore International in January 1984, Jack Tramiel formed Tramel (without an "i") Technology, Ltd. with his sons and other ex-Commodore employees and, in April, began planning a new computer.
-They initially considered the National Semiconductor NS32000 microprocessor, but were disappointed with its performance.
-This started the move to the 68000 processor.
-Their lead designer was ex-Commodore employee Shiraz Shivji, who previously worked on the Commodore 64's development.

-In mid-1984, Atari was losing about one million dollars per day.
-Interested in Atari's overseas manufacturing and worldwide distribution network for his new computer, Tramiel negotiated with Warner in May and June 1984.
-He secured funding and bought Atari's Consumer Division (which included the console and home computer departments) in July.
-As executives and engineers left Commodore to join Tramel Technology, Commodore responded by filing lawsuits against four former engineers for infringement of trade secrets.
+Interested in Atari's overseas manufacturing and worldwide distribution network, Tramiel negotiated with Warner in May and June 1984.
+He secured funding and bought Atari's consumer division, which included the console and home computer departments, in July.
+The arcade video game division remained part of Warner.
+As executives and engineers left Commodore to join Tramel Technology, Commodore filed lawsuits against four former engineers for infringement of trade secrets.
+The Tramiels did not purchase the employee contracts with the assets of Atari, Inc. and re-hired approximately 100 of the 900 former employees.
+Tramel Technology soon changed its name to Atari Corporation.

-The Tramiels did not purchase the employee contracts with the assets of Atari Inc., so one of their first acts was to interview Atari Inc. employees to decide whom to hire at what was essentially a brand new company.
-At the time of the purchase of Atari Inc's assets, there were roughly 900 employees remaining from a peak of 10,000.
-After the interviews, approximately 100 employees were hired to work at Tramel Technology, which soon changed its name to Atari Corporation.

-A custom sound processor called AMY was a tentatively planned component for the new ST computer design, but the chip needed more time to complete, so AMY was dropped in favor of a commodity Yamaha sound chip.